Leouix/weal-profile/README.md

 On the public account page, logged-in users can:

 - Edit their personal profile information (based on admin settings)
+- Upload and remove a custom profile avatar
 - View a list of all comments they have posted on the site
 - Open direct links to related posts and discussions

 ### Comment Activity Center

 The plugin provides a convenient centralized space where users can track their comment history and quickly return to conversations they participated in.

+### Avatar Support

+Users can upload a custom profile avatar directly from the account page.
+Uploaded avatars are stored in the WordPress Media Library and can be removed at any time.

 ## Installation